Why is Target pulling some Pride merch? The retailer's response to hostile backlash, explained

 In addition to deciding to remove some of its items amid other adjustments to the selling of its Pride collection, Target said that the company’s focus is now “on moving forward with our continuing commitment to the LGBTQIA+ community and standing with them as we celebrate Pride Month and throughout the year.”

-Some activists and advocacy groups, however, have criticzied Target’s response — calling on the retailer to reaffirm its support with the LGBTQ+ community.
+Some activists and advocacy groups, however, have criticized Target’s response — calling on the retailer to reaffirm its support with the LGBTQ+ community.

 “Target should put the products back on the shelves and ensure their Pride displays are visible on the floors, not pushed into the proverbial closet.
 That’s what the bullies want.
 Target must be better,” stated Kelley Robinson, president of The Human Rights Campaign, the largest LGBTQ+ civil rights group in the U.S.